 Playing chess regularly trains the mind to think in an organized manner, it positively impacts general academic performance; particularly, in mathematics and reading comprehension.

-Ultimately, the goal is to apply chess as a powerful educational tool in service of school-age children, but also for alternative groups that may need cognitive training for therapeutic or preventive purposes, such as patients with ADHD, Autism, Asperger syndrome, and other special educational needs.
+Ultimately, the goal is to apply chess as a powerful educational tool in service of school-age children, but also for alternative groups that may need cognitive training for therapeutic purposes, such as patients with ADHD, Autism, Asperger syndrome, and other special educational needs.

 “Educating people, not champions.”

 We have at your disposal different chess exercises specifically designed for the complementary treatment of ADHD.

 These exercises are grouped into three different Cognitive Training Plans